 What Else Should I Know?

 Cost: If you take a kickboxing class, you’ll pay for gym or studio fees.
 You can buy a DVD and do it at home instead.

 Good for beginners?
 Yes, but work at your own pace.
 Start with low kicks.
 Take it easy and gradually work up to a higher level.

 Outdoors: No. This class is usually done inside.

 At home: Yes.
 Pop in a DVD and follow the instructor.

 Equipment required?
 You may use punching bags and jump ropes, which many gyms and studios have on hand.
 You can buy your own pair of boxing gloves, if you like.

 What Physical Therapist Ross Brakeville Says:

 Kickboxing can be good for your heart, joints, strength, balance, and coordination.
 It's a great way to tame stress, too.
 But always check with your doctor before starting a new fitness routine.

 You can expect a physically demanding workout, especially if you go all-out for an hour-long class.
 Not ready for that?
 You and your instructor can modify kickboxing to meet your needs.

 Work at your own pace.
-Start slow and drink water before, during, and after your workout.
+Start slowly and drink water before, during, and after your workout.
 Listen to your body and don’t overdo it.